erizov/Professor/semester_2/lecture_12_concurrency_patterns/thread_pool/README.md

 ## Introduction

-Thread Pool is thread pool is a fundamental algorithm.
+Thread Pool is a fundamental algorithm.

 This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
 Understanding Thread Pool is essential for building performant and scalable applications.